 Cooking with Lavender (and what not to do)

-- Lavender is great with citrus and creamy ingredients like ice cream, and even savory dishes like chicken or lamb, but don’t pair it with cheesy dishes or heavy pasta recipes.
+- Lavender is great with citrus flavors and creamy ingredients like ice cream.
+Even savory dishes like chicken or lamb, but do not pair it with cheesy dishes or heavy pasta recipes.

-- Lavender is a super potent herb, so it can dominate other flavors easily.
+- Keep in mind lavender is a super potent herb, so it can dominate other flavors easily.

-- Too much lavender can make a dish taste almost soapy or sometimes bitter so be aware of how much lavender you’re using and if you’re going to experiment…start small!
+- If you are going to experiment, start small!
+Too much lavender can make a dish taste almost soapy or sometimes bitter so be aware of how much lavender you’re using.

 These are my favorite culinary-grade dried lavender flowers.
 A lot goes a long way, so this package lasts forever!